wangzhenj321/Linux-Manual/blog/grep.md

 #### Options

 - `-i, --ignore-case`

     Ignore case distinctions in both the PATTERN and the input files.

 - `--v, --invert-match`

     Invert the sense of matching, to select non-matching lines.

 - `-c, --count`

-    uppress  normal output; instead print a count of matching lines for each input file.
+    Suppress  normal output; instead print a count of matching lines for each input file.
 With the `-v, --invert-match` option (see below), count non-matching lines.

 - `-n, --line-number`

     Prefix each line of output with the 1-based line number within its input file.